The Parish Churches of Aberdare

 The Lady Chapel and the St Michael's Chapel of Reconciliation are ornately decorated with painted roof panels.
 The Statue of Our Lady and the Statue of St Elvan were carved by Siegfried Pietzche.

-In the Chapel of St Michael and All Angels is the memorial to the fallen heroes of WW1.
+In the Chapel of St Michael and All Angels is the 'Eden' memorial to the fallen heroes of WW1 and WW11.

-St John (12th Century) - Opposite Aberdare Library
+St John Baptist (12th Century) High Street Aberdare

 The Ancient Chapelry of St. John Baptist - Parish Church of Aberdare is the oldest and largest pre-19th Century Church in the valleys.
 Built in 12th century around 1189, the original Church had a dirt floor and niche seats in the wall for the elderly and infirm.
 Parishioners were fined 12 pence for missing the Divine Service.